impress/impress.js/GettingStarted.md

 Welcome to impress.js!
 This presentation framework allows you to create stunning presentations with the power of CSS3 transformations.
 It is inspired by the idea behind [prezi.com](https://prezi.com).
 **NOTE:** This Guide is not made for you, if you have never written HTML and/or CSS before.
 Knowing your way around in JavaScript certainly helps, but is not a necessity, as we won't go over how you may use JavaScript in conjunction with this framework here.
 You may still continue this tutorial and try to understand what we do as you go.

-Also, if you are an experienced (or sorta experienced user, anyway), you might prefer the [DOCUMENTATION] (DOCUMENTATION.md).
+Also, if you are an experienced (or sorta experienced user, anyway), you might prefer the [DOCUMENTATION](DOCUMENTATION.md).

 # Getting started with impress.js
 ## Installation / acquiring the framework